LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

 interpolated to any value of :math:`t` in the last internal step taken by :c:func:`ARKStepEvolve()`.
-Internally, this "dense output" or "continuous extension" algorithm is identical to the algorithm used for the maximum order implicit predictors, described in Section :numref:`Mathematics.Predictors.Max`, except that derivatives of the polynomial model may be evaluated upon request.
+Internally, this "dense output" or "continuous extension" algorithm is identical to the algorithm used for the maximum order implicit predictors, described in :numref:`ARKODE.Mathematics.Predictors.Max`, except that derivatives of the polynomial model may be evaluated upon request.